PabloSanchez87/Smart-Strategies-for-an-Effective-Marketing-Campaign---Classification/README.md

 Please ensure that your `predictions.json` file follows the correct format as specified in the practice guidelines.
 The automatic evaluation system will parse this file and apply the F1 Score calculation to determine your final assessment.

 **⚠️ Please note:**
-All submissions will undergo a manual code review process to ensure that the work has been conducted honestly and adheres to the highest standards of academic integrity.
+All submissions might undergo a manual code review process to ensure that the work has been conducted honestly and adheres to the highest standards of academic integrity.
 Any form of dishonesty or misconduct will be addressed seriously, and may lead to disqualification from the challenge.
 The file to be evaluated will be **predictions.json**.
 This file must be inside **/predictions**.

 ## ❓ FAQs